Mask (DC Comics): Post-Crisis

-The Mask has reappeared in Wonder Woman (vol. 3) Annual #1 as a masked gunwielding villain.
+The Mask has reappeared in Wonder Woman (vol. 3) Annual #1 as a masked gun-wielding villain.
 Narrative captions describe her as "The Mask, an abused wife who murdered her husband and now uses his fortune to empower similarly victimized wives and mothers".

-More recently the Mask returned in the stand alone series Sensational Wonder Woman #7 where she was the socialite wife of a pesticide mogul called Natalia Close.
-Despite her strong social media following Natalia had low self esteem and suffered a break down from the constant media pressure on her as the wife of a powerful business man.
+More recently the Mask returned in the stand-alone series Sensational Wonder Woman #7 where she was the socialite wife of a pesticide mogul called Natalia Close.
+Despite her strong social media following Natalia had low self esteem and suffered a breakdown from the constant media pressure on her as the wife of a powerful business man.
 She kidnapped her young son, although everybody assumed the two had been taken for ransom.
-By reading Natalia's diary Wonder Woman tracked her mental decline into her 'Mask' persona who attempted to kill her neglectful mother in a house fire although Wonder Woman saved her.
-The Mask then tried to kill here husband by feeding him his new dangerous toxic pesticide but was again stopped by Wonder Woman who manged to also persuade the Mask to give up her son lest he be tied to his mother's wrong doings, but failed to apprehend the Mask herself who escaped.
+By reading Natalia's diary, Wonder Woman tracked her mental decline into her 'Mask' persona who attempted to kill her neglectful mother in a house fire although Wonder Woman saved her.
+The Mask then tried to kill here husband by feeding him his new dangerous toxic pesticide but was again stopped by Wonder Woman who managed to also persuade the Mask to give up her son lest he be tied to his mother's wrongdoings, but failed to apprehend the Mask herself who escaped.

-Other villains assumed the name as the Mask:

-In Action Comics #2, Zatara the Magician faced a villain called the Mask who was working with Zatara's long-time foe the Tigress.
-His real name was not given and he has not appeared since.

-In Whiz Comics #2, Spy Smasher also dealt with a criminal called the Mask.
-They locked horns twice before he also faded from view, and his real name has likewise remained unrevealed.

-Adventure Comics #123 had Green Arrow and Speedy fighting a villain called the Mask.
-No real name given, only one appearance.

-Wow Comics #7 introduced a foe called the Mask for Mr. Scarlet and Pinky who only appeared once and had no real name given.

-In Adventure Comics #141, an evildoer called the Mask fought Johnny Quick.
-Just one appearance, no real name given.

-In Blue Beetle #4, Ted Kord fought a villain called the Mask who also made just one appearance and had no real name given to him.

-In Doll Man #5, a man named Abraham Miller called himself the Mask and did battle with that diminutive hero on one occasion.

-Beginning in Police Comics #32, Plastic Man had two run-ins with Samuel Runn, also called the Mask.

-Finally, in Adventure Comics #68, a villain called the Mask fought Hourman, with only one appearance and no real name given.
+Other characters named Mask

+Several other characters named Mask have made minor appearances throughout DC history.
+They have fought Zatara, Spy Smasher, Green Arrow, Mr. Scarlet and Pinky the Whiz Kid, Johnny Quick, Ted Kord, Doll Man, Plastic Man, and Hourman.